onee-io/onee-io/README.md

 ### 你好，世界 👋

-- 🔭 I’m currently working on java web and blockchain development.
+- 🔭 I’m currently working on java and blockchain development.
-- 🌱 I’m currently learning and sharding on [my blog](https://blog.onee.io/), welcome~
+- 🌱 I’m currently learning and sharding on [my blog](https://www.onee.io), welcome~

 <!--
 **onee-io/onee-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.